Meowmycks/OSCPprep-Durian/README.md

 There was another directory on port 8088 called ```/protected/``` which was password-protected with HTTP Basic Authentication.
 However, the credentials didn't work here.
 This directory becomes important later though.

-Lastly, I investigated the web server on port 7080 and found a WebAdmin login for OoenLiteSpeed.
+Lastly, I investigated the web server on port 7080 and found a WebAdmin login for OpenLiteSpeed.

 ![image](https://user-images.githubusercontent.com/45502375/197644049-66e3c936-8f57-4cc1-b94b-779a10fdd867.png)